Vincent R. Capodanno

 Vincent Robert Capodanno Jr., M.M.
 (February 13, 1929 – September 4, 1967) was a Catholic priest and Maryknoll Missioner killed in action while serving as a Navy chaplain with a Marine Corps infantry unit during the Vietnam War.
 He was a posthumous recipient of America's highest military decoration, the Medal of Honor, for heroic actions above and beyond the call of duty.
-The Catholic Church has declared him a Servant of God, the first of the four stages toward possible sainthood.
+The Catholic Church has declared Capodanno a Servant of God, the first of the four stages toward possible sainthood.

 Biography

 Early life and missionary work

 Vincent R. Capodanno Jr. was born on Staten Island, New York, on February 13, 1929, the tenth and youngest child of an immigrant father from Gaeta, Italy, and an Italian-American mother.
 Capodanno graduated from Curtis High School on February 4, 1947, then took night classes at Fordham University for a year while working as an insurance clerk.
 In 1949, he entered the Maryknoll Missionary Seminary in Ossining, New York, which included extensive studies in Illinois and Massachusetts.
-He was ordained a Roman Catholic priest by Cardinal Francis Spellman on June 14, 1958.
+Capodanno was ordained a Roman Catholic priest by Cardinal Francis Spellman on June 14, 1958.

 Capodanno's first assignment as a missionary was in 1959 with the Hakka people in the mountains of Taiwan, where he served in a parish and later in a school.
-After six years, he returned to the United States for leave and then was assigned to a Maryknoll school in Hong Kong.
+After six years, Capodanno returned to the United States for leave and was assigned to a Maryknoll school in Hong Kong.
 Shortly after, he volunteered to serve as a military chaplain in South Vietnam as the American presence escalated.